alchemy-fr/Phraseanet-Docs/en/Glossary.rst

 .. glossary::
     :sorted:

+    SHA256
+        In Phraseanet, calculated key for a document entering a base using a hash algorithm.
+        This key attributed to added document makes an easy way to discriminate it from other similar media in appearance.
+        This function is implemented as a Border Manager checker for Quarantine to determine the presence of duplicate files.

     Universally Unique Identifier (UUID)
         Unique numerical identifier coded on 128 bytes conceived to be unique worldwide.
 Some graphic softwares (camera firmware, image processing